Is SEO Dead? What business owners need to know about Google's new AI Overview

 SEO isn’t dead.
 But the rules have changed.

-If you become the most helpful source in your category whether you’re a medical practice, equipment hire, or ecommerce brand AI will surface your business.
+If you become the most helpful and credible source of answers in your category (whether you’re a medical practice, equipment hire, or ecommerce brand) - AI will surface your business.
 Customers will follow.

 Want to know where you stand?
 Book a call with Wolf IQ.